-Jeremy is currently developing the urban agriculture consortium, and is part of a nascent Green History project.
+Jeremy is the instigator and coordinator of the Urban Agriculture Consortium, and is part of a nascent Oral History of Environmental Action project.
 He has an NVQ5 (Management) & graduated from the School for Social Entrepreneurs (2019).

-Jeremy also runs an allotment, sings with The Island Folk, and plays guitar with the All at Sea ceilidh band, both of which are slowly emerging from lockdown.
-In November 2018 Jeremy passed his Yachtmaster exam and is a qualified sailing instructor.
+Jeremy also runs an allotment, sings with The Island Folk, and plays guitar & mandola with the All@Sea ceilidh band, both of which have emerged fully fledged after lockdowns.
+Jeremy is a qualified Yachtmaster and dinghy instructor.

 Maddy Longhurst – Maddy has always followed her instincts to work on initiatives and ideas that lie in the fertile margins and serve future generations.
-Recently this has involved.. the protection of land and soils, community-led thermal imaging, Ecosystem Restoration Design, creating regenerative Tiny House Settlements and gleaning training for communities.
+Recently this has involved the protection of land and soils, community-led thermal imaging of cold homes, Ecosystem Restoration Design, creating regenerative Tiny House Settlements, Sociocracy and Gleaning training for communities.
 Maddy worked on Phase 1 of the urban agriculture project in 2019 and is currently coordinating the Urban Agriculture Consortium with Jeremy.

-She is studying Ecosystem Restoration Design with Gaia Education, did a degree in Town and Country Planning, is a Community Organiser (level3) and is a fan of the sea, the sky, Rilke, silence, fires, singing, bramble bashing, unexplainable community wisdom, her daughter Martha and The Last Kingdom.
+She has studied Ecosystem Restoration Design with Gaia Education, did a degree in Town and Country Planning, is a Community Organiser (level3), believes in the healing power of nature for all types of human dis-ease, and finds her joy in the sea, the sky, sit-spots, fires, singing, brambling, unexplainable community wisdom, her daughter Martha, Rilke and Ursula K Le Guin.

-Dr Elizabeth Westaway – Elizabeth is an international public health and nutrition specialist, who has worked as a practitioner, researcher and consultant in academia, NGOs and the UN on health, nutrition, food security and agriculture projects in emergency and development contexts of sub-Saharan Africa and Asia.
-She has a PhD in International Development from the University of East Anglia and research interests in regenerative agroecology, food quality, community-based nutrition, social prescribing, and regenerative healthcare.
-Elizabeth met Jeremy at CTRL-Shift: An Emergency Summit for Change in Wigan in March 2018 and has been advisor to the Urban Agriculture Consortium.
-She lives in Swansea, is currently undertaking two Health Promotion courses at Swansea University, and enjoys observing the ever-changing sea and skyscapes of Swansea Bay.
+Dr Elizabeth Westaway – Elizabeth Westaway is Co-Founder and Director of Growing Real Food for Nutrition CIC (Grffn) www.grffn.org.
+She is an international public health nutrition specialist, who has worked since 1995 as a practitioner, researcher and consultant in academia, non-governmental organisations and the United Nations on health, nutrition, food security and agriculture projects in emergency and development contexts of sub-Saharan Africa and Asia.
+Elizabeth has a PhD in International Development from the University of East Anglia, UK and interests in community-based nutrition, healthy and sustainable diets, food quality, nutrition security, food systems, agroecology, regenerative organic agriculture, permaculture, livelihoods and poverty reduction.

 John Newton – Environmental Consultant John Newton founded The Ecology Consultancy in 1999, of which he was the Managing Director until 2016.
 John’s early career was as nature reserve warden in Norfolk and Suffolk.
 In the early 1980s he became Conservation Officer at the London Wildlife Trust, where he worked with Jeremy.
 Now retired.